deco3500-2017/team-apollo/README.md

 ### 2.1 Audience

-The audience of the app will be patrons of nightclubs and other entertainment venues.
+The audience of the app will be patrons of nightclubs, bars and other entertainment venues.
 The demographics of these users will tend to be people between the ages of 18 and 30, socio-economically spanning the lower to upper-middle class.

 #### 2.1.1 User Persona : Paul

 **Age:** 21

 **Location:** Kangaroo Point, Brisbane, Queensland